re-creative resources - products and services for therapeutic recreation in long term care facilities

-There are many people that have contributed significantly to the Re-Creative Resources Inc. website, blogs and the free-monthly e-newsletter, The Rec-Room.
+There are many people that have contributed significantly to the Re-Creative Resources Inc. website, and the free-monthly e-newsletter, The Rec-Room.
 Please take a moment to learn more about these knowledgable individuals.

-Kim GrandalKimberly Grandal, Founder and Executive Director of Re-Creative Resources Inc. has over eighteen years of experience working with the elderly in numerous management and consultant positions.
-She is an ACC/EDU and CTRS.
-Kim is a member of the NJAPA, NJEPA TRA, COAP and NAAP.
+Kimberly Grandal, Founder and Executive Director of Re-Creative Resources Inc. has over twenty years of experience working with the elderly in numerous management and consultant positions.
+She is an Activity Consultant Certified/EDU.
+She also holds several certifications in the field of spirituality.

 In 1990, Kim graduated from William Paterson University with a BA in Sociology and later studied gerontology courses at Union County College and Therapeutic Recreation courses at Kean University.
 Throughout her career, Kim has been the Director of Therapeutic Recreation for several long-term care facilities, including one of NJ’s largest.